Skip to main content

 National Merit Scholarships are sponsored by three different entities.
 Scholarships are sponsored by National Merit, a corporation, or by a university.
 National Merit selects the scholarships they will be sponsoring, corporations select the scholarships they will be sponsoring and then a list is sent to each university listing everyone else who listed that school as their first-choice school.
 BYU evaluates the list and selects the students they want to sponsor.
 For a student to be selected as a recipient of a BYU-sponsored National Merit Scholarship, they must initially qualify for a Russell M. Nelson Scholarship or a Heritage Scholarship.
 If the student is a recipient of one of these two scholarships, is a National Merit finalist with BYU as the first-choice school and is not being sponsored by National Merit or by a corporation, BYU would then select them as a National Merit Scholar.
 If a student is being sponsored by National Merit or a corporation, they would not be eligible to receive a BYU-sponsored National Merit Scholarship.
 All National Merit decisions will be announced after June 1.

 Students who are initially awarded a Heritage Scholarship and are then selected as a BYU-sponsored National Merit Scholarship recipient will have the Heritage Scholarship replaced by the National Merit Scholarship.
-The National Merit pays full member tuition for 8 semesters.
+The National Merit pays full Latter-day Saint tuition for 8 semesters.
 The $500 basic National Merit stipend is part of full tuition.
 Students do not receive an extra payment.

 There are several categories in which students compete.
 High schools may nominate one candidate to compete in each category and students may only compete in one category.
 Each high school determines how nominees are selected.
 From the nominees, they select a semi-finalist who will then move on to the Regional Level to compete.